sagemath/sagewiki_to_gh-2022-10-10/sage-3.3.md

  * Make {{{bernoulli_polynomial}}} independent of Maxima (Craig Citro) -- A rewrite of {{{bernoulli_polynomial}}} to avoid using Maxima completely in computing Bernoulli polynomials.
 This gives roughly a factor of 10 speedup.

 == Coding Theory ==

+ * Weight distribution for binary codes (Robert Miller) -- A weight distribution algorithm for binary codes using Robert Bradshaw's bitsets.
+This implementation in [[http://www.cython.org|Cython]] gives a 19 to 20 times performance speed-up over the previous GAP/Guava implementation.

 == Coercion ==